dz0ny/vaultier/docs/install.rst

     chmod-socket=777
     chown-socket=vaultier
     listen=1000
+    logger = file:/opt/vaultier/logs/uwsgi.log

 Safe the file and restart uwsgi::

     sudo service uwsgi restart

-After this, consult your log files that uwsgi started.
-On Ubuntu (and Debian) systems, you will find this in `/var/log/uwsgi/app/vaultier.log`
+After this, consult your log files that uwsgi has started.
+You will find them in `/opt/vaultier/logs/uwsgi.log`

 ===============
 Configure Nginx
 ===============

+.. warning:: If you already have a running webserver, you probably want to skip
+    this step and configure it yourself.

 In a similar fashion as uWSGI, we need to configure Nginx to work as a proxy to our deployed uWSGI app.
 Navigate to nginx config directory and create and enable the configuration file::